eric-chou/eric-chou.github.io/_pages/cv.md

   - Main Supervisor: Dr. Richard Boyce, PhD

 * Research Assistant — University of Pittsburgh Department of Psychiatry — January 2013 - May 2013
-  - Analyzed potential effects of hypertension on the brain in collaboration with Dr. J. Richard Jennings and other colleagues in a psychophysiology lab.
+  - Analyzed potential effects of hypertension on the brain in collaboration with a multidisciplinary group of colleagues in a psychophysiology lab.
   - Main Supervisor: Dr. J. Richard Jennings, PhD

 Skills